gerardoacuna/slate/source/index.md

 }
 ```

 Payment request objects are used to let a friend know that money is owed to the friend that sent the request.
-As an authorized user, payment requests of type `from_user` mean that the authorized user owes money to another user (**party**). `to_user` payment requests mean that the authorized user sent a payment request to another user and wants to rceived a payment for it.
+As an authorized user, payment requests of type `from_user` mean that the authorized user owes money to another user (**party**). `to_user` payment requests mean that the authorized user sent a payment request to another user and wants to received a payment for it.

 When listing Payment Requests, pool invitations are included as well (`pool` type).
 ### Attributes